openharmony/docs/en/application-dev/reference/apis/js-apis-inputmethod.md

 switchCurrentInputMethodAndSubtype(inputMethodProperty: InputMethodProperty, inputMethodSubtype: InputMethodSubtype, callback: AsyncCallback\<boolean>): void

 Switches to a specified subtype of a specified input method.
-This API can be called by system applications only.
 This API uses an asynchronous callback to return the result.

+> **NOTE**
+>
+> In API versions 9 and 10, this API can be called only by system applications.
+Since API version 11, calling this API requires the **ohos.permission.CONNECT_IME_ABILITY** permission; the input method application that calls this API must be the one in use.

 **Required permissions**: ohos.permission.CONNECT_IME_ABILITY